Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

 If the status marker will be toggled for each selected token.
 If count is specified, the status marker will include count as a text badge.

+### Listing status markers

+You can view the list of custom status markers saved in your campaign by entering the command:

+!listMarkers

+### Deleting status markers

+You can delete one of your saved custom status markers by entering the command:

+!delMarker {statusName}

+e.g. '!delMarker sleep'